cosmos/sdk-tutorials/voter-legacy/index.md

 ### `x/voter/client/cli/txPoll.go`

-A user will also be able to interact with our application through a command line interface.
+To enable users to interact with your application through a command-line interface:

 ```
 votercli tx voter create-poll "Text editors" "Emacs" "Vim" --from user1
 ```

-This command will generate a transaction with "create poll" message, sign it using a private key of `user1` (one of two users created by default) and broadcast it to the blockchain.
+This command generates a transaction with the "create poll" message.
+Sign the transaction using a private key of `user1` (one of two users created by default) and broadcast it to the blockchain.

-The modification we need to make is to change a line that reads arguments from the console.
+Now make a modification to change the line that reads arguments from the console.

 In the function `GetCmdCreatePoll`